Bacterial and Viral Rashes

 - Often a honey-colored crust forms over this rash.

-- The rash is very itchy.
+- The rash is sometimes itchy.

 - Impetigo is also highly contagious.
 A child can spread the infection to other parts of their own body or to other people.